Windmill-City/LearnOpenGL/Readme.md

 | UCS-2         | Fixed    | \u0000 ~ \uFFFF       | 2                    |
 | UTF-16        | Variable | Full Unicode Codepage | 2 / 4                |
 | UTF-32(UCS-4) | Fixed    | Full Unicode Codepage | 4                    |

-The default codepage and encoding method depend on the user’s settings, which means they can vary.
-If a fixed codepage and encoding method are not set, it is necessary to perform complicated codepage and encoding conversions every time, which can be time-consuming and error-prone.

-### Why not UTF-8 in memory

-Using a fixed-length encoding can make string operations faster and simpler without the complexity of dealing with variable-length encodings.

 ## Sequence